Guide to Changing a Tire Like a Pro

 How to Change a Flat Tire – Step by Step

 So you’re driving along, not a care in the world, when all of a sudden the road gets a little bumpy.
 And lumpy.
-And swervy.
 You’ve got a flat tire.
 What do you do?

 Get Off the Road – Safely

 First things first: you are going to want to pull over and find a safe place.
 The longer you drive on a flat tire, the more damage you are doing to your wheel, your axle, your alignment, and more.
 You are also increasing the likelihood of an accident.
 Your car can fishtail and swerve out of control if you continue trying to drive on a flat tire.

 Once you’re in a safe location, you have to assess whether or not it’s safe to try and change the tire yourself.
 You need to consider:

 - Is the ground stable?
 If it’s grass, or sand, or anything that isn’t 100% solid, you should not try to change your tire.

 - Is the ground level?
 If the ground is uneven or hilly, it’s very dangerous to attempt to change your tire.